 Orange Coast Magazine.

-One of the tastiest culinary creations is the date milkshake which is commonly made in the date-growing region of
+The Date Milkshake is one of the tastiest culinary creations, which is commonly made in the date-growing region of

 southern California, especially in the southern half near Palm Springs.